microsoft/rushstack.io-website/docs/api/node-core-library.internalerror.breakindebugger.md

 ## Remarks

-Generally applications should not be catching and ignoring an `InternalError`<!-- -->.
+Generally applications should not be catching and ignoring an `InternalError`.
 Instead, the error should be reported and typically the application will terminate.
 Thus, if `InternalError` is constructed, it's almost always something we want to examine in a debugger.